Chasetws/Comfyui_workflow_Random-image-generator/README.md

 On the setting, there is certain probability to add clothes lora in the image, so if there is no info about clothes lora, please try more times.

+Now, you can use slider lora in random weight in the workflow, and I add a bit diversity in action group, to make sure some loras can be triggered.
+(But it increases the probability of image collapse a bit)

 In such nodes like it, you shoule input any lora's name or path in, and there is no function to the image, just to conduct with no error.

 ![屏幕截图 2025-03-26 230619](https://github.com/user-attachments/assets/74c30f94-573c-4ffc-96d3-65ed8b591014)